-For Enterprise and National rentals, the University’s preferred vendors, there will be a $3 per day charge for $1,000,000 of coverage.
+Enterprise and National rentals, the University’s preferred vendors, will have a $3 per day charge for $1,000,000 of coverage.
 This additional $3 per day will be automatically added to all rentals.

-If you are renting a vehicle through the SLU Transportation Department, the additional $3 per day will be automatically added to all rentals.
+If you rent a vehicle through the SLU Transportation Department, the additional $3 per day will be automatically added to all rentals.